Hospice Palliative Care Team

-The Hospice Palliative Shared Care Team (HPSCT) is a group of health care providers who deliver integrated, multi-disciplinary, hospice palliative care to clients in their homes and/or in consultation with other health care providers.
+The community Hospice Palliative Care Team (HPCT) is a group of health care providers who deliver integrated, multi-disciplinary, hospice palliative care to clients in their homes and/or in consultation with other health care providers.

 - It is a community-based program providing hospice palliative care services in the last 12 months of life.

 - Assists in building primary care capacity by coordination of joint home visits by a member of the team with the most responsible practitioner.

 - Manages the physical, emotional, and spiritual needs of clients and families, in their home, in consultation with other health care providers.

 - 24/7 contact with palliative care nurse for those patients followed solely by our Team.

 - Provides education and additional support services to enable clients to live and die in the location of their choice.